 Cook has a newsroom?
 I thought newsrooms were for TV stations.

 We have worked hard to build our Cook Brand Journalism site (checkupnewsroom.com).
-We use it as a newsroom to push out information.
-We have found that we can better craft stories around our patients and providers.
+It’s used a newsroom to push out information.
+Our experience has been that we can better craft stories around our patients and providers.
 If we craft the stories, we can shape how those stories are received by the public.
 In fact, we commonly are the first news source in the area to report a story and we, in turn, get calls from the news stations.
 One of the best examples of that was the recent outbreak in enterovirus in north Texas.
 We saw the trend over a weekend, reported it on Monday morning and were recognized as one of the leaders in understanding the progression of the virus.
 This lead to extensive coverage in the local media.

 Is there any platform that doesn’t work for you?